Easy Apple Turnovers are light, flaky & filled with apple cinnamon goodness! There’s no easier or tastier dessert on a cool fall day!

-Or, if you prefer, just grab refrigerated pie crust at the store.
-Get the kind that comes two to a pack and are rolled, not the crust that is already formed in a pan.
+- As well, if you prefer, just grab refrigerated pie crust at the store.
+Get the refrigerated, rolled ones that come two to a pack.
+Don’t get the preform crust.

 Easy Apple Turnovers

-- 2 c apples I like gala or granny smith, about 2 apples, diced
+- 2 cups apples I like gala or granny smith, about 2 apples, diced

-- 2-3 T apple cider or apple juice
+- 2-3 Tablespoons apple cider or apple juice

-- Dice apples and place in bowl.
+- Dice apples and place them in a bowl.
 Squeeze lemon juice over apples.
 Add brown sugar and cinnamon to apples and stir.

 - Roll crust on to 1/8 inch thick.
-Cut into 4 inch rounds.
-On one half of round, add 2 T apple mixture and one slice cheese if desired.
+Cut into 4-inch rounds or squares.
+On one half of the round, add 2 T apple mixture and one slice cheese if desired.
 Fold over and crimp with a fork to seal.

-- Place on cookie sheet and bake 20 to 25 minutes or until golden brown.
+- Place on a cookie sheet and bake 20 to 25 minutes or until golden brown.

-- Remove from oven and allow to cool before adding glaze.
+- Remove from oven and allow to cool before adding the glaze.